fed135/Kalm/docs/RULES.md

   and should not have a number of arguments greater than 4
 - Disk operations should be kept to a minimum.
 - Favor decoupling over closures, when possible.
+- Avoid structures where you would need to perform a require from a higher directory. (../)